Asa Hutchinson formally launches 2024 campaign in Arkansas

 Former U.N.
 Ambassador Nikki Haley, entrepreneur and “Woke, Inc.” author Vivek Ramaswamy and radio host Larry Elder are also in the Republican race.
 They, along with expected and potential candidates like Florida Gov. Ron DeSantis, former Vice President Mike Pence and U.S. Sen. Tim Scott of South Carolina, have largely avoided criticizing Trump and have at times defended him.

-Hutchinson’s second term as governor ended in January, but he’s been a defining figure of Arkansas politics for more than four decades.
+Hutchinson’s second gubernatorial term ended in January, but he’s been a defining figure of Arkansas politics for more than four decades.
 His successor is Trump’s former press secretary, Sarah Huckabee Sanders.

-Hutchinson was elected to the U.S. House in 1996, winning election to a seat his older brother, Tim, had held for two terms.

-After the 2012 shooting at Sandy Hook Elementary School in Newtown, Connecticut, Hutchinson was selected by the National Rifle Association to lead a task force to study school safety and recommended putting armed guards at every school in the country.
+After the 2012 shooting at Sandy Hook Elementary School in Newtown, Connecticut, the National Rifle Association selected Hutchinson to lead a task force to study school safety and recommended putting armed guards at every school in the country.

-He was elected governor in 2014 and while in office signed a series of income tax cuts and restrictions on abortion, including an outright ban on the procedure that became effective when the U.S. Supreme Court overturned Roe v.
+Elected governor in 2014, Hutchinson signed a series of income tax cuts and restrictions on abortion, including an outright ban on the procedure that became effective when the U.S. Supreme Court overturned Roe v.
 Wade in 2022.
 Hutchinson later said he wished that the measure had included exceptions for pregnancies resulting from rape or incest, but didn't push for lawmakers to add those exemptions after the court ruling.

-He drew criticism from conservatives and Trump in 2021 when he vetoed a bill that would have banned gender-affirming care for children.
-Hutchinson signed other restrictions regarding transgender children but said the ban went too far and should have focused on surgeries.
-The state’s Republican-controlled Legislature overrode his veto, though the ban has been temporarily blocked by a judge.

-Hutchinson has said his disagreements with the former president go further than that.
-He criticized Trump for the peace deal he negotiated with the Taliban in 2020 and for high government spending in his administration.

-“He was a big spender,” Hutchinson told The Associated Press.
-“He's one of the reasons that we added to our national debt and our deficit.”
+On Wednesday, Hutchinson steered clear of culture war issues otherwise dominant in some sectors of GOP politics, focusing on his overall commitment to safeguarding America as “democracy's lighthouse.”

+Randy Zook, the head of the Arkansas Chamber of Commerce, attended Wednesday's launch and said Hutchinson found a way to “thread the needle” as governor even as the state moved further to the right.
+Zook cited as an example Hutchinson's decision to support keeping the state's Medicaid expansion, but with changes such as a work requirement that was blocked by a federal judge.

+“I think there's a lane for him,” Zook said.
+“The country is looking for a reasonable and sensible and positive conservative.
+Asa fits that bill.”

-Hutchinson has also shown a willingness to criticize some of his other rivals, telling the AP that he disagrees with the way DeSantis has sparred with Disney after the company opposed legislation DeSantis signed in Florida barring school instruction on sexual orientation and gender identity.
+Hutchinson has also shown a willingness to criticize some of his other rivals, telling The Associated Press he disagrees with the way DeSantis has sparred with Disney after the company opposed legislation DeSantis signed in Florida barring school instruction on sexual orientation and gender identity.

 “It seems very Trumpian to me as to how he's approached it,” Hutchinson said.
 “I don't think government ought to be punishing the private sector because we don't like what they say.”